Stewed Chicken Thighs are a great make-ahead dinner!

-- 2-1/2 lb boneless, skinless chicken thighs (trimmed of visible fat)
+- 2-1/2 lb chicken thighs boneless, skinless

-- 6 cloves garlic, chopped finely
+- 6 cloves garlic chopped finely

-- 3 red bell peppers, seeded and sliced
+- 3 red bell peppers seeded and sliced

-- 1 green bell pepper, seeded and sliced
+- 1 green bell pepper seeded and sliced

-- 1 large yellow onion, seeded and sliced
+- 1 large yellow onion seeded and sliced

-- 3 Roma tomatoes, seeded and diced
+- 3 Roma tomatoes seeded and diced

-- 2 jalapeño peppers, seeded and chopped finely*
+- 2 jalapeño peppers seeded and chopped finely*

 - 3 tbsp Ras el Hanout spice mixture